ArkEcosystem/AIPs/AIPS/aip-29.md

 Queries like this will allow us to do searches on the `asset` information of a transaction without having to add real columns through migrations.

 ### Fees
-All transaction types are required to define a `fee` in the `milestones.json` and `addonBytes` of the `core-transaction-pool` options.
+All transaction types specify default fees in the respective handler, but if a `fee` is defined inside  `milestones.json` and/or `addonBytes` of the `core-transaction-pool` options that will be taken.